George E. Young

-George E. Young Sr. is an American pastor and politician who serves in the Oklahoma Senate from the 48th district as a member of the Democratic Party.
-Prior to his tenure in the state senate he served in the Oklahoma House of Representatives from the 99th district.
-He served as vice-chair of the Democratic caucus in the state house and as chair of the Black Caucus in the state legislature.
+George E. Young Sr. is an American pastor and politician who served in the Oklahoma Senate from the 48th district as a member of the Democratic Party from 2019 to 2024.
+Prior to his tenure in the state senate he served in the Oklahoma House of Representatives representing the 99th district from 2015 to 2019.

 Early life and education

 George E. Young Sr. was born in Memphis, Tennessee.
-He graduated with a master of business administration and Master of Arts degrees from the Oklahoma Christian University, and graduated from the Phillips Theological Seminary with a master of divinity degree.
+He graduated from Lambuth University, Oklahoma Christian University with a master of business administration and Master of Arts degrees, and Phillips Theological Seminary with a master of divinity degree.
+He received a Doctorate of Ministry in 2010 from Phillips Theological Seminary.
 He worked as the senior pastor at Holy Temple Baptist Church.

 Young served as a member of the Oklahoma Commission for Human Services and he criticized Governor Mary Fallin for not appointing a black or Hispanic person to succeed him on the commission.
 He served as a delegate to the 2008 and 2012 Democratic National Conventions.